mozilla/addons-server/docs/topics/api/v4_frozen/ratings.rst

 =======

 .. note::
-    These APIs are not frozen and can change at any time without warning.
+    These v4 APIs are now frozen.
-    See :ref:`the API versions available<v4-api-versions-list>` for alternatives if you need stability.
+    See :ref:`the API versions available<api-versions-list>` for details of the different API versions available.
     The only authentication method available at
     the moment is :ref:`the internal one<v4-api-auth-internal>`.